When my oldest son was 8, we invited some friends over to our home to dissect a fetal pig.

 While there were a few “gross!” comments, by and large, the kids were very attentive and interested.
 Since my background’s in biology, I was able to point out all the various internal parts of the pig and what each part did.
 It was a very fun, interactive afternoon of learning.

-Sadly, a lot of homeschool parents don’t see the value of this this kind of hands-on learning—or at least they don’t think it’s worth the cost of the supplies.
+Sadly, a lot of homeschool parents don’t see the value of this kind of hands-on learning—or at least they don’t think it’s worth the cost of the supplies.

 But the value of tactile learning—also called kinesthetic learning—cannot be overstated.
 Kids who learn by doing are more likely to remember that experience because they’re fully engaged in the topic.